CommonGarden/Grow-Hub/README.md

 ```

 ### Run on boot
-Once you're happy with your driver you'll want to start it on boot in case your device looses power.
+Once you're happy with your driver you'll want to start it on boot in case your device loses power.

 Install [forever](https://www.npmjs.com/package/forever) globally.